jescalan/roots/readme.md

 ##### To Do

-- load plugins based on paths provided in app.coffee for speed + simplicity
+- load plugins based on paths provided in app.coffee for speed + simplicity (?)
 - roots plugin generate and roots plugin install commands
 - package the css library into its own module and stylus.use() it instead
-- pull in vendor css, js, and img (only static)
 - implement image optimization
 - custom range local for repeated content
 - deploy to custom ftp server